quicken/filefocus/README.md

 - "ctrl + shift + 8" will add the file in the active editor to a focus group.
 - Drag and Drop root resources between focus groups.
 - Pin a focus group to skip the focus group selection dialogue.
 A pinned focus group automatically receives any added resources.
+- Drag items from the file explorer into a focus group.
+- Drag a file from a focus group to the editor window to open a file.
+- Drag files in focus group subfolders to another focus group.

 ## Getting Started